What's the Best Set Structure for Building Strength?

 Traditional Sets: When They Work Better

-Traditional sets excel for hypertrophy and muscular endurance.
-The continuous tension and metabolic stress create different adaptations than cluster work.
+Traditional straight sets excel for hypertrophy and muscular endurance.
+The continuous tension and metabolic stress of unbroken reps drive adaptations that cluster work blunts.

-For lifters focused purely on strength, traditional sets work best as assistance work or during deload phases.
+For strength-focused lifters, straight sets still earn their place as assistance work and during deloads.
 They're also more time-efficient when training multiple muscle groups in one session.

 Programming Both Methods